KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** Download the .tpc variant of the mod.
-Delete DXN_BWa1 through DXN_BWa8.tpc before moving the files to your override folder.
+Delete DXN_BWa1 through DXN_BWa8.tpc before moving the files to your override folder, then apply the patch.

 ___